What to get him this Valentine’s Day? Give him the gift he needs most: be an intimate ally.

 14. Rest: Where work inches its way too far, I pray you place boundaries.
 Where your mind feels preoccupied, I pray God supersedes and give you peace.
 Where the days seem too short, I pray you trust in boundaries God has given you and rest.

 Will you join me in giving our husbands this gift this Valentine’s Day?
 Perhaps there is no better way to love him than to earnestly seek his good through prayer.
-Print two copies of this.
-Tuck one in a card for him and a second in a place where you’ll be sure to see it and pray for him daily.
+Would you like a free card and an 8.5 x11 printable of this?
+One to give him and one to tuck someplace where you’ll be sure to see it and pray for him daily.
+If so, just subscribe to my email list for a free printable card and copy of these prayers.

 Let him know he does not walk alone.
 Let him know you always have his back.

 Did you like this post?
 Subscribe to get encouraging posts like these directly to your inbox.
 And while you’re here, stay awhile.
-Check out my books and other writings.
+Check out my latest books and other writings.
 Grab a cup of coffee and peruse a few past posts.
-I hope you’ll find words here that spur you to live expectantly.
+I hope you’ll find words here that spur you on.